 Principal Engineer (V): 15+ years of experience

-In most companies, the compensation for Software Engineering Managers is approximately equal to that for Software Engineers in the same level.
-The relative compensations for the other ladders depends on each company.
-As you go down the list with the roles for each company, there is 5-10% decrease in total compensation, assuming same level and same performance (e.g. the total compensation for a Technical Program Manager at Google is 5-10% higher than the total compensation of a Program Manager at Google).
+In most companies, the compensation for Software Engineering Managers is approximately equal to that for Software Engineers at the same level.
+The relative compensation for the other ladders depends on each company.
+As you go down the list with the roles for each company, there is a 5-10% decrease in total compensation, assuming the same level and same performance (e.g. the total compensation for a Technical Program Manager at Google is 5-10% higher than the total compensation of a Program Manager at Google).

 - Amazon